The pros and cons of taking out a 401(k) loan

 When you take out a loan from your 401(k) plan, you’ll get terms like you would with any other type of loan: There’s a repayment plan based on how much you borrow and the interest rate you lock in.
 According to IRS rules, you have five years to pay back the loan, unless the funds are used to buy your main home, in which case you have more time to repay.

-A 401(k) loan has some key disadvantages, however.
-While you’ll pay yourself back, one major drawback is you’re still removing money from your retirement account that is growing tax-free.
+The ability to take out a loan helps make a 401(k) plan one of the best retirement plans, but a loan has some key disadvantages.
+While you’ll pay yourself back, you’re still removing money from your retirement account that is growing tax-free.
 And the less money in your plan, the less money that grows over time.
 Even when you pay the money back, it has less time to fully grow.

 In addition, if you have a traditional 401(k) plan, you’ll be repaying the pre-tax funds in the account with your after-tax earnings, so it takes even more time – in terms of working hours – to repay the loan.